YuweiS/BodyFat-Analysis/README.md

 ## BodyFat-Analysis Porject
 **Shiwei Cao**, **Shurong Gu**, **Yuwei Sun**

-This project aims of coming up with a simple, precise, and accurate way of determining body fat percentage of males based on readily available clinical measurements. *BodyFat Analysis.ipynb* is an executive summary of the data analysis process and findings in Jupyter Notebook pattern.
+This is a course project aims at coming up with a simple, precise, and accurate way of determining body fat percentage of males based on readily available clinical measurements. *BodyFat Analysis.ipynb* is an executive summary of the data analysis process and findings in Jupyter Notebook pattern.
 The result of analysis shows that the percentage of body fat of a male is strongly related with *Weight*, *Wrist* and *Abdomen*.

 There are three folders providing more details in our main project, *code*, *image* and *data*
 ### code